Sonein/Synthetic-Data-Generation/README.md

 December 2025: we finilized our current pipeline and explored several possible engines for our work,
 	       in this part we decided to part ways with ISAAC Sim as it was too hardware costly

-Januray 2026: we learned how o operate in blender and prepared a model of a plastic bottle for later parametrization
+Januray 2026: we learned how to operate in blender and prepared a model of a plastic bottle for later parametrization

 February 2026: we finalized the bottle parametrization, allowing us to simply input scale values and color and get any desired plastic bottle